ikeepo/to-be-a-programmer/docs/leedcode/index.md

 give value a meaning, give meaning a variable, two side thought.
 - constraint
 业务场景限制；
+Constraint maybe a variable, not have to statement.
 #### How to detail them
 - instance
 - reverse
 - up bigger
 - limit smaller
+#### Focus on Information rather variable regrading flow
+variables are just tools.
+#### Values has three properties
+- Sort
+- Compare
+- Calculate
 ### Domain
 Element and relationship would define a domain.
 ### 从结果向前推